djplaner/canvas-collections/docs/configure/configure-collections.md

 # 2. Configure the collections for a course

-You've [designed how your course will use Collections](./design.md).
-Based on that design, now you need to configure the collections for your course.

-How do you do it?

-## A four step process
+Having answered [these three design questions](./design.md) you're ready to start configuring Collections.
+The first step is to create and configure the collections for your course.

+## Four steps to configure collections

 The process illustrated below can be summarised as follows.